LIMB DEFORMITY

 Limb Deformity Causes:

-Limb deformities can be congenital or acquired.
+Doctors refer to Limb deformities as being congenital or acquired.
 As a result, congenital limb deformities occur due to abnormal development of the limb in the womb.
 In like manner, acquired limb deformities can occur due to injury, disease, or other factors.
 In either case, common causes of limb deformity include:

 Symptoms: